ajLapid718/YahooFantasyBasketballScript/Start_Active_Players_Lite/README.md

 Not only can you instruct the driver to type in information, but you can also send it keystroke commands such as hitting `:enter` after typing in a password or the common hotkey combination of `[:control, "a"]` to select all.

+If all goes according to plan, then this reference to `YOUR_EMAIL_ADDRESS` will hold your password that you typed in at the top of this file.
+That means there should be no need to alter the body of this function.
+Mini-tutorial aside, this part might be the coolest thing to witness...to see automation first-hand.

 ```ruby
 def enter_email
   @browser.tap { |b| b.text_field(:id => 'login-username').set(YOUR_EMAIL_ADDRESS) }.send_keys(:enter)